apaz-cli/daisho/daic/grammar/parsing.md

   * Impl Declaration
   * Function Declaration
   * CType Declaration
     * Binds a C type to a Daisho type.
-Only supports normal type names and pointers, not full C typing, for example function pointers.
+Only supports normal type names and pointers, not full C typing.
   * CFunc Declaration
     * Arguments and return are daisho types, but should be verifiable against their C types manually.
 This might be a further extension.
 Perhaps clangd can help?
 * Control Flow